-We will first introduce the basic structure of microwave absorbers we are aiming to design.
-Metamaterial/metasurface composed of periodic subwavelength resonant elements can tailor the electric and magnetic response and perfect absorption can be realized by carefully tuning the resonant elements.\cite{MetaAbso2} However, such a single-layer absorber usually has a narrow absorption band.
-To realize broadband absorption, many multilayered metasurfaces with multi-resonant modes have been proposed\cite{LayAbso1,LayAbso2} but the large thickness of such structures may become too bulky for many applications.
-According to the Kramers-Kronig relations, for the normal incident illumination, there is a theoretical limit for the total thickness of a metal-backed non-magnetic absorber with relative permeability $\mu_r$=1 at the static limit:\cite{Cir1}\cite{rozanov2000ultimate}
+We will first introduce the fundamental structure of the microwave absorbers that we aim to design.
+Metamaterial/metasurfaces, composed of a periodic array of subwavelength resonant elements, can manipulate the electric and magnetic response.
+By carefully tuning the resonant elements, good absorption can be achieved\cite{MetaAbso2}.
+Nevertheless, such a single-layer absorber typically has a narrow absorption band.
+To achieve broadband absorption, many multilayered metasurfaces with multiple resonant modes have been proposed\cite{LayAbso1,LayAbso2}.
+However, the increased thickness of such structures may render them too bulky for various applications.
+According to the Kramers-Kronig relations, for the normal incident illumination, there is a theoretical limit for the total thickness of a metal-backed non-magnetic absorber with relative permeability $\mu_r$=1 at the static limit\cite{Cir1,rozanov2000ultimate}

 where $\Gamma(\lambda)$ is the reflection coefficient as a function of the wavelength $\lambda$.
-Similar bounds are also known for acoustic waves.\cite{OptimalAbso} Therefore, designing a broadband absorber with small thickness is challenging.
+This expression suggests that a high-performing absorber, capable of effectively absorbing a wide range of wavelengths, typically requires a considerable minimum thickness.
+Therefore, designing a broadband absorber with a small thickness is challenging.

-We consider a multilayered structure, as illustrated in Fig. \ref{FIG1}, that can be fabricated in a layer-by-layer manner.
-The proposed broadband absorber is composed of four layers of metasurfaces (brown) placed on dielectric substrates (yellow), which are separated by spacer layers (grey).
-In the $i$th layer ($i$=1,2,3,4), the metasurface is a periodic array of resistive square patches with sheet resistance $Rs_i$, periodicity $a_i$ and square length $w_i$.
-The thickness and the relative permittivity of the spacer and dielectric substrates are $d_i$, $\epsilon_{di}$ and $t_i$, $\epsilon_{ci}$, respectively.
+Our objective is to design a structure that possesses excellent absorption properties across a wide frequency range, while maintaining a thickness that approaches the minimum limit dictated by causality.
+We consider a stacked multilayered structure as depicted in Fig. \ref{FIG1}.
+Such a structure is chosen because it can be fabricated in a layer-by-layer manner, and the electromagnetic response can be simulated using simple models.
+The proposed broadband absorber comprises four layers of metasurfaces (resistive patches placed on dielectric substrates (yellow)), which are separated by spacer layers (grey).
+In the $i$ th layer ($i=1,2,3,4$), the metasurface is a periodic array of resistive square patches (brown) with sheet resistance $Rs_i$, periodicity $a_i$, and square length $w_i$.
 This multilayered structure is placed on a flat metallic ground plane (red), which works as a perfect electric conductor (PEC), resulting in zero transmission.
-Therefore, the absorption of the multilayered structure is $A=1-|\Gamma|^2$, and the perfect absorption is achieved when $|\Gamma|=0$, which requires the absorber to be impedance-matched to the free space.
+Therefore, the absorption of the multilayered structure is $1-|\Gamma|^2$, and the perfect absorption is achieved when $|\Gamma|=0$.
+This generally requires the absorber to be impedance-matched to the free space.